Executive summary

 - Finally, talent competition is intensifying.
 Younger, tech-savvy professionals expect modern digital tools, and your ability to attract and retain talent depends on operating modern systems.

-At Made, we emphasize and assure our maritime clients that digital transformation addresses all these challenges simultaneously.
 Introducing digital tools and tracking software, therefore, is not an isolated technology project.
 It's a 360° business transformation that positions a maritime organization today for sustained competitive advantage as from tomorrow.

 True transformation requires the ability to question current operations in such a way it allows you to shift from reactive, experience-based decision-making to proactive, data-driven optimization.
 Instead of responding to equipment failures, digital allows you to predict them before they happen.